 To clarify, I have never forgotten my name, I have never introduced myself using someone else’s name, or made up a name (at least not in a professional capacity).
 Although I have struggled to recall other things when nervous.

 For example, at the beginning of January, I went to an event where we had to introduce ourselves and say what our best Christmas present had been.
 My mind went blank, I couldn’t think of any present at all, let alone a favourite one.
 I couldn’t even think of a plausible lie – ‘I got a lion.’
 ‘Yes, a real one.’
 Eeek!

 What is going on?

-Another example would be that of the head teacher, who has irrational thoughts about accidents happening on their watch.
-This may lead to them running a risk adverse school where conkers are banned, no one is allowed out in the snow and ‘health and safety has gone mad.’
+Another example would be that of the headteacher, who has irrational thoughts about accidents happening on their watch.
+This may lead to them running a risk-averse school where conkers are banned, no one is allowed out in the snow and ‘health and safety has gone mad.’

 If we slow our brains down, think about the facts, and remove the feelings from the situation, we can often identify that we are being irrational; we know that we have got into a negative mindset; we can even (sometimes) laugh at ourselves.
 But what happens the next time we are in a similar situation… ‘Yes, I said a lion.’

 By habitually thinking the same way each time, we are strengthening the neural pathways.
 For us to think differently and effect change, new neural pathways have to be created.

 This is a great film to demonstrate the point:

 - Be aware that our spoken language, our thoughts and our mind chatter all need to sing from the same rational hymn sheet.
 While saying positive things out loud is a great start, if we are still allowing our imagination to run irrationally wild, the effect will be minimal.